 About six-in-ten U.S. adults say abortion should be legal in all or most cases.
-There are substantial partisan and ideological divides on abortion.
+There is a large and growing partisan divide on abortion.

 Today, 58% of Americans say abortion should be legal in all or most cases, while 37% think abortion should be illegal in all or most cases.

 Ahead of the Senate’s deliberations over Kavanaugh, here’s a look at where the public stands on some of the major legal, political and social issues that could come before the Supreme Court in the years ahead.